yozik04/Bit-Firmware/README.md

 # Building
 To build the Bit base firmware, you'll need the ESP-IDF.
 You can find the getting started guide [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/).
 The production firmware is built using IDF version 5.1.6, tag [v5.1.6](https://github.com/espressif/esp-idf/tree/v5.1.6).
+It is possible to install it using ESP-IDF VS Code extension.

 In the root directory of the project: